rvanbaalen/transitionjs/README.md

 Helper functions such as `nextFrame` (to wait for the next animation frame) and `afterTransition` (to wait until the transition duration completes) are used internally to ensure smooth transitions.

-## License

-TransitionJS is released under the [MIT License](./LICENSE).

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/rvanbaalen/transitionjs).
+Please feel free to [open an issue](https://github.com/rvanbaalen/transitionjs/issues) or [submit a pull request](https://github.com/rvanbaalen/transitionjs/pulls).

-## Reporting Issues
+## License

-If you encounter any bugs or have suggestions for improvements, please report them on the [issues page](https://github.com/rvanbaalen/transitionjs/issues).
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/rvanbaalen/transitionjs/blob/main/LICENSE) file for details.

 ---